 The Ventura County Employees' Retirement Association (VCERA) was established under the provisions of the California Government Code (Code) Sections 31450 through 31899, known collectively as the County Employees' Retirement Law of 1937.
-In September 2012, Governor Brown signed the California Public Employees' Pension Reform Act of 2013 (PEPRA), Code Section 7522 et seq. and the provisions of AB 197.
+In September 2012, Governor Brown signed the California Public Employees' Pension Reform Act of 2013 (PEPRA), Code Section 7522.
 This new law applies to new employees who became first time VCERA members on or after January 1, 2013.
 VCERA operates a cost-sharing multi-employer defined benefit pension plan (Plan) that includes employees of the County of Ventura, the Ventura County Courts, Air Pollution Control District, a special district, and the Ventura Regional Sanitation District, a special district located in the County, (the latter three employers are not under the County of Ventura Board of Supervisors).
 VCERA is a pension trust fund of the County of Ventura.